Fsa55/easybt/readme.md

-# Small script for backtesting quantitative trading  strategies
+# Small script for backtesting quantitative trading strategies with interactive plot via plotly

-Please see Backtest ipython notebook
+Import Backtest class to your script.
+Please see ipython notebook for example of use.